-Our Board's current leadership structure consists of two Co-Chairmen of the Board, Andrew H. Tisch and Jonathan M. Tisch, both of whom are members of the Office of the President, and a lead director, presently Paul J. Fribourg, who is also Chairman of our Board's Nominating and Governance Committee.
-Loews's Chief Executive Officer and third member of its Office of the President, James S. Tisch, does not currently serve in a formal leadership capacity on our Board.
+Our Board's current leadership structure consists of two Co-Chairmen of the Board, Andrew H. Tisch and Jonathan M. Tisch, and a lead director, presently Paul J. Fribourg, who is also Chairman of our Board's Nominating and Governance Committee.
+Loews's Chief Executive Officer, James S. Tisch, does not currently serve in a formal leadership capacity on our Board.

-Our Board believes that this structure provides input, guidance and leadership for the Board from both senior management, as represented by the Co-Chairmen of the Board, and the non-management directors, as represented by the lead director, which assists the Board in effectively fulfilling its oversight role.
+Our Board believes that this structure provides input, guidance and leadership for the Board from both senior management and non-management directors, which assists the Board in effectively fulfilling its oversight role.
 Our Board also believes that the current exclusion of Loews's Chief Executive Officer from its leadership structure helps to achieve an appropriate balance between the differing perspectives of management and non-management directors during the course of its proceedings.